Skip to content

 In adults, an average of only 38% reported having eczema in childhood which makes adult onset eczema much more prevalent than once thought4.
 Those with adult onset eczema are less likely to have a family history of asthma or allergies; risk factors include a history of smoking and female gender.

-The most common subtypes include the following:
+The most common subtypes of eczema include the following:

 The most common type of eczema is atopic dermatitis2.The majority of clinical research assessing the effects of probiotics on eczema is focused on atopic dermatitis.
 Atopic dermatitis is a chronic inflammatory skin disease where localised patches of skin are typically dry, scaly, red and itchy.
 It most often manifests for the first time in infancy but can develop for the first time in adulthood.
 In severe cases, the skin may become thickened and ooze.
 It may become infected and require antibiotics.